flutter/website/src/content/cookbook/navigation/set-up-universal-links.md

 {% endtab %}
 {% tab "Other editors" %}

-1. Open the `ios/Runner/Runner.entitlements` XML file in your preferred IDE.
+1. Open the `ios/Runner/Runner.entitlements` XML file in your preferred editor.

 1. Add an associated domain inside the `<dict>` tag.